-Trump rants about sexual assault allegations
+Trump on sex assault allegations: 'I am a victim'

 - Two more women on Friday alleged Trump groped them

-Greensboro, North Carolina (CNN)Donald Trump's campaign advisers want him to focus on the issues, but the Republican nominee is continuing to talk about the allegations of sexual assault and sexual misconduct that have been leveled against him this week.
+"As you have seen, I am a victim of one of the great political smear campaigns in the history of our country," he said at a rally in Charlotte, North Carolina, on Friday night.
+"They are coming after me to try and destroy what is considered by even them the greatest movement in the history of our country."

+Trump's comments came as he once again alleged it's "all false stuff" and there is a "concerted effort" to take down his campaign, ignoring calls from his campaign advisers to focus on economic issues rather than responding to the allegations.

-"My people always say, 'Don't talk about it, talk about jobs, talk about the economy,'" Trump explained to his supporters here on Friday.
+"My people always say, 'Don't talk about it, talk about jobs, talk about the economy,'" Trump explained to his supporters in Greensboro earlier on Friday.
 "But I feel I have to talk about it because you have to dispute when somebody says something."

-And for a chunk of his speech on Friday, Trump did just that, forcefully denying the allegations that he kissed and groped several women without their consent -- actions that he had bragged about being able to do in a 2005 tape -- and arguing that if just a sliver of voters believe those allegations, he will lose the election.
+And during his two rallies on Friday, Trump did just that, forcefully denying the allegations that he kissed and groped several women without their consent -- actions he had bragged about being able to do in a 2005 tape -- and arguing that if just a sliver of voters believe those allegations, he will lose the election.

 "If 5% of the people think it's true -- and maybe 10% -- we don't win," Trump said.

-Trump's rant on Friday came less than two hours after two more women came forward to allege Trump groped them without their consent.
-One of women, Summer Zervos, made her accusations during Trump's rally.
+That comment came in Greensboro, which took place less than two hours after two women came forward alleging Trump groped them without their consent.
+One of the women, former "Apprentice" contestant Summer Zervos, made her accusation during that rally.

-But Trump on Friday disputed the account of the other woman, Kristin Anderson, calling her story "nonsense" and "false," arguing that he rarely sits alone, even though Anderson never claimed Trump was sitting alone at the time of the incident.
+In Greensboro, Trump disputed the account of the other woman, Kristin Anderson, calling her story "nonsense" and "false," arguing that he rarely sits alone, even though Anderson never claimed Trump was sitting alone at the time of the incident.

-"I was sitting alone by myself and then I went wah to somebody," Trump said, motioning to his side as he attempted to re-enact Anderson's account of his behavior.
+"I was sitting alone by myself and then I went wah to somebody," Trump said at his Greensboro rally, motioning to his side as he attempted to re-enact Anderson's account of his behavior.

+He also proposed that his supporters boycott People magazine after a reporter wrote a story alleging Trump began kissing her without her consent in 2005 when the two were alone for an interview at his Mar-a-Lago estate in Florida.

+"I think maybe what we should do, boycott that issue of People Magazine," he said in Charlotte.

 As he did a day earlier, Trump again argued on Friday that the allegations are part of a global conspiracy by the "establishment" -- including the media and powerful special interests -- to defeat his campaign.

 "The whole thing is one big fix.
 It's one big fix.
 It's one big ugly lie.
 It's one big fix.
-The press can't write the kind of things they write, which are lies, lies, lies," Trump said.
+The press can't write the kind of things they write, which are lies, lies, lies," Trump said in Greensboro.
 "The only thing I said is hopefully, hopefully our patriotic movement will overcome this terrible deception."

-Trump repeatedly denied the allegations a half-dozen women have leveled against him just this week: "All false.
-Totally invented.
-Fiction.
-All 100% totally and completely fabricated."

 Trump also attacked the women who have accused him of inappropriate behavior, calling Jessica Leeds, the woman who accused him of groping her on a plane in the early 1980s, a "horrible woman," apparently suggesting she was not attractive enough for him to grope.